richokorn/portfolio/README.md

 ### Where:

-This repo can either be manually downloaded into a project file of choice, or `[ will add instructions here later ]`
+This repo can either be manually downloaded into a project file of choice, or cloned using `gh repo clone richokorn/portfolio`

 ### When: